 - Observe the inspections indicated by the manufacturer and have them carried out at the specified intervals.
-The value of the vehicle is thus preserved. - ▷ The confirmation of the inspection work carried out serves as valid proof in the event of damage and guarantee claims.
+The value of the vehicle is thus preserved.

 12.3 Maintenance work

 As with every machine, this vehicle requires maintenance.
 The extent and frequency of the maintenance work required depend on conditions of operation and use.
 More difficult operating conditions make it necessary to service the vehicle more often.